shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 Celery supports periodic scheduling as well as tasks with specified ETA values, so it fits the platform's existing architecture. ([Celery Documentation][3])

-But there is another open-source project I think you should keep on the radar:
+But there is another open-source project I think we should keep on the radar:

 ## Temporal

 Temporal is not a calendar.
 It is a **durable workflow execution engine**.

-It is potentially very interesting for the future version of this subsystem because your event lifecycle can become long-running:
+It is potentially very interesting for the future version of this subsystem because our event lifecycle can become long-running:

 ```text
 Event discovered